Original Date: May 15, 2000

 - The child's Tribe is opposed to adoption and has identified another acceptable permanency plan for the child.

-- Utilize shared planning meetings when making permanency planning decisions for children in out-of-home care according to timelines in the 1710 Shared Planning policy.
+- Utilize shared planning meetings when making permanency planning decisions for children in out-of-home care according to timelines in the Shared Planning Meeting policy.

 - Determine if relinquishment or TPR is in the best interest of the child by discussing the following with the birth parents: